310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/midori_1.md

 {% endbubble %}

 {% bubble Midori surprised %}
-…I-Isn’t this a sticker of ’Tropical Troppeys’!?
+…I-Isn’t this a sticker of ’Tropical Troppeys’!?[^1]

 And it’s a *super* rare one at that!
 Only *five* of these were ever made…!
 It’s not as sticky anymore, but I want it so bad…!
 {% endbubble %}